InfinityAtom/JavaExaminationPlatform/README.md

 # JavaExam

-In order for the application to compile, navigate to `JavaExam\Dependent files.zip` and move the files inside the 3 folders to the corespondent adresses.
-In the Local Disk C you should move the folder inside
+In order for the application to run, make sure the below requirements are ticked!

 ## Requirements to run:
 - _Windows 10 or 11_